 Technology companies depend on the public’s appetite for new devices to fuel their sales.
 After all, it’s fun to have the latest gadget.
 But if you wait a while, you usually can buy the same item for a reduced price.

-So, before you make a purchase, you should ask yourself if your smartphone, tablet or laptop is obsolete simply because there’s a new model available.
+So, before you make a purchase, you should ask yourself if you think that smartphone, tablet or laptop is obsolete simply because there’s a new model available.

 It doesn’t make sense to buy a new version of a gadget you already own, unless there is improved functionality, says Eric Tyson, author of “Personal Finance for Dummies.”

 “People who get caught up in cutting-edge technology get it in their head that they need a specific model,” he tells Money Talks News.
 “Are you really getting extra value for your money?”

 6. Toys for grown-ups